AI agent index: /llms.txtFull content index for AI agents: /llms-full.txt

 Authentication & identity

-SSO, OAuth, KYC, and the rest of the work that decides whether a regulated product can take on its first user.
-Most teams underestimate this.
-We treat it as foundational, not as a feature to bolt on.
+SSO, OAuth, KYC, and the work that decides whether a regulated product can take on its first user.

 The design ↔ engineering interface

-Where designers and engineers share files, not handoffs.
-Token systems, code-mapped components, and the workflows that let the two sides of the work move in step instead of in turns.
+Token systems, code-mapped components, and the workflows that let the two sides of the work move in step.

 Performance & accessibility